cboecking/golang-env-setup/cheatsheet_go.md

   * dot notation automatically dereferences pointers to structs
   * field order is part of identity, example: structs with the same fields and field values but with different field order are not equal
   * structs cannot contain their own type, but can contain pointers to their own type
-  * struct fields automatically get their default value when to specified otherwise
+  * struct fields automatically get their default value when not specified otherwise

+####Reference Types
+* Slices
+  * slice is an alias to an underlying array with start, length, and capacity
+  * slices are not comparable
+  * be careful with passing slices into functions.
+They can modify the slice and even resize (allocate different memory) for the slice invalidating the original reference/alias.
+Append is the perfect example.
-  *
+* Maps
+  * All keys must be the same - all values must be the same

 ####Collections or Composite Types
 * arrays - fixed size and homo